khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 It has several sub-labs (click through the menu on top, then pick "Simulation"):

 1. **Action potential** - find minimal current that evokes an action potential.
 Why is there a minimal current?
-   * *If no good answer, ask them to think about it at home, as we'll talk about it in class*
 2. Refractory period - perhaps skip (this topic seems to be simple for students)
 3. **Stimulus strength** - how does the number of spikes change, as the current injected into the neuron increases?
 Can we say something else?
 How does is change, what would be the shape of this curve if you were to plot it?
 As we keep increasing the current, how does the number of APs change?
 Why?
 4. **Adaptation** - just try it, and try go guess, what the word "Adaptation" mean?
 What could be the mechanism?
 Now, is it because neurons are weak?
 Or could it actually be useful one way or another?

-### Session 3
+### Session 3 - Pain

-Quiz about AP

 💎 Why pain exists?
 What does it signal?

-Do these thingies feel pain?
+Do these entities feel pain?
 How do you know?

 * Your roommate
 * A stone